Temple Liver Disease Program

 ANTONIO DI CARLO, MD, CM, FACS, FRCSC, Chief of Abdominal Organ Transplant Surgery at Temple University Hospital, is a specialist in hepatobiliary surgery and liver, kidney and pancreas transplantation.
 Dr. Di Carlo is recognized for his ability to provide patients with laparoscopic versions of liver resection and other procedures.
 He is also acknowledged for his expertise in treating hepatocellular cancer in patients with and without liver failure and has been invited to lecture on the topic by numerous organizations.

-ASHOKKUMAR JAIN, MD, Surgical Director of Liver Transplant Program, is internationally known as one of the most experienced liver transplant and hepatobiliary surgeons.
+ASHOKKUMAR JAIN, MD, is internationally known as one of the most experienced liver transplant and hepatobiliary surgeons.
 Since his training at the University of Pittsburgh, he has performed more than 1,000 liver transplants.
 Over the last two decades, he has published over 250 manuscripts and presented almost 600 scientific papers in national and international meetings.
 Dr. Jain brings unparalleled experience and new insights to the Liver Disease Program.

-ANDREAS KARACHRISTOS, MD, PhD, Co-Director of the Temple Liver Tumor Program, is experienced in a full range of hepatobiliary surgical procedures to meet the special needs of diverse patients.
+ANDREAS KARACHRISTOS, MD, PhD, is experienced in a full range of hepatobiliary surgical procedures to meet the special needs of diverse patients.
 He employs both open and laparoscopic approaches to address problems of the liver and bile duct.
 Dr. Karachristos also performs liver transplantation and surgery for primary and metastatic liver tumors — including the resectioning of liver tumors to allow patients to meet transplant eligibility.